Information for Current Students

 First, select your courses with the help of your First Year Advisor.
 You should try to create a two-year plan to make sure that you take all of the required and recommended courses during your Residency.
 Refer to the Guide to Graduate Studies for guidelines and restrictions associated with registering for classes.

-Make sure to review TGS registration policies as well, and check with the Graduate Program Assistant with any problems or questions.
+Make sure to review TGS registration policies as well, and check with the Graduate Program Coordinator with any problems or questions.

 ...learn about housing options available for graduate students?